-- O Crown roads to allow water to move quickly from the surface into the ditches (approximately 1⁄2 to 3⁄4 inch per linear foot of lane width or 4%-6%). - Stabilize all exposed soil with seed and mulch, erosion control blankets or hydroseeding as soon as possible.
+- Crown roads to allow water to move quickly from the surface into the ditches (approximately /4" to /2" inch per linear foot of lane width or 2%-4%). - Stabilize all exposed soil with seed and mulch, erosion control blankets, stone, or hydroseeding as soon as possible. - Line ditches with slopes less than 5% with vegetation (hydroseed or seed and mulch).

-- o Line ditches with slopes less than 5% with vegetation (seed and mulch). - Line ditches with slopes equal to 5% and less than 8% with vegetation and disconnection practices. - o Line ditches with slopes greater than or equal to 8% with stone. - o Direct runoff into vegetated areas, where possible. - Avoid concentrating runoff and keep runoff velocities as low as practicable. - o Install culverts with a minimum diameter of 18 inches. - o Install stone aprons at culvert outlets where erosion is occurring or on any new construction with slopes greater than 5%. - Install headers and/or wingwalls on culverts where erosion is occurring. - Where erosion persists, upgrade culvert size and correct gradient (slope). - O Schedule and perform regular inspection and maintenance on culverts, ditches, and roads (remove all berms from shoulders and make sure culverts and ditches aren't blocked by debris). - O Stabilize eroding banks with vegetation or stone and only disturb an area that can be stabilized (temporary or permanent) the same day. - After September 15th, stabilize soils by hydroseeding or covering with erosion control blankets, not just seed and mulch.
+- For ditches with slopes between 5% and 8% that have adequate disconnection practices, vegetated ditching is okay.
+For ditches with slopes between 5% and 8% that have limited disconnection practice or higher runoff volumes, recommend stone lining. - Line ditches with slopes greater than or equal to 8% with stone. - Direct runoff into vegetated areas, where possible, with adequate protection measures (stone lined conveyance if over 5% slope.) - Avoid concentrating runoff and keep runoff velocities as low as practicable. - o Install culverts with a minimum diameter of 18 inches. - Install stone aprons at culvert outlets where erosion is occurring or on any new construction with slopes greater than 5%. - Recommended: Install headers and/or wingwalls on culverts where erosion is occurring.
+Required if slope is 5% or greater or erosion is present. - Where erosion persists, upgrade culvert size and correct gradient (slope).
+For all intermittent streams, culverts must be sized by hydraulic analysis. - Schedule and perform regular inspection and maintenance on culverts, ditches, and roads (remove all berms from shoulders and make sure culverts and ditches aren't blocked by debris). - Stabilize eroding banks with vegetation or stone and only disturb an area that can be stabilized (temporary or permanent) the same day. - After September 15th, stabilize soils by hydroseeding or covering with erosion control blankets, not just seed and mulch.